-The fair value of cash, other receivable, accounts payable and accrued liabilities, promissory note and due to related parties approximate their carrying values due to the short-term nature of these instruments.
+The fair value of cash, accounts payable and accrued liabilities, promissory note and due to related parties approximate their carrying values due to the short-term nature of these instruments.
+The difference between the fair value and carrying amount is minimal.
+The fair value of the derivative liabilities was based on Level 3 inputs.